Stevan Ridley

-Stevan Todd Ridley (born January 27, 1989) is a former American football running back.
-He played college football at LSU and was drafted by the New England Patriots in the third round of the 2011 NFL Draft.
-Ridley has also played for the New York Jets, Atlanta Falcons, Denver Broncos, Minnesota Vikings, and Pittsburgh Steelers.
-With the Patriots, he won Super Bowl XLIX over the Seattle Seahawks.
+Stevan Todd Ridley (born January 27, 1989) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the New England Patriots in the third round of the 2011 NFL draft.
+Ridley was also a member of the New York Jets, Detroit Lions, Indianapolis Colts, Atlanta Falcons, Denver Broncos, Minnesota Vikings and Pittsburgh Steelers.
+With the Patriots, he won Super Bowl XLIX.

-High school career
+Early life

 Ridley was born in Natchez, Mississippi.
 He attended Trinity Episcopal Day School in Natchez, where he played running back and linebacker for the Trinity Episcopal Saints high school football team.
-As a senior in 2007, he rushed for 3,086 yards and 38 touchdowns.
+As a senior in 2006, he rushed for 3,086 yards and 38 touchdowns.
 He also competed in track, recording personal-bests of 11.25 seconds in the 100 meters and 23.42 seconds in the 200 meters.

 College career

-While at LSU, Ridley played from 2008–2010.
+While at LSU, Ridley played from 2008 to 2010.
 As a freshman, he rushed for 12 times for 92 yards and a rushing touchdown.
 As a sophomore, he rushed 45 times for 180 yards and three rushing touchdowns.
 He rushed 249 times for a career-high of 1,147 yards and 15 touchdowns in the 2010 season while also serving as permanent team captain.